The 12. That's a dozen, cousin.

 The experience I had doing “The 12” was unique for me in my Colorado career.
 I wish the show had been scheduled for a longer run, I had so much fun doing it.
 I liked being part of the whole production where everyone did their job with professionalism and dignity.
 It felt great to be around the cast, the crew and the other cats in the band, and to know that I can do a Broadway-level show if I decide I want to.
 “The 12” won the Henry Award (that’s Colorado’s Tony Award) for ‘Best New Play or Musical’ that year, which is a huge accomplishment.
 I am very proud to have been in the loft!

 Grateful to Robert, Neil, Michael Mancini, Wendy Cavett and everyone else who worked this show, and to everyone who attended this show!

-One of the things I loved about doing a show at the Denver Performing Arts Center is that people didn't screw around and goof off.
-I am rare I guess, in that I don't like wasting time at work.
+One of the things I loved about doing this show at the Denver Performing Arts Center is that people didn't screw around and goof off.
+I am rare, I guess, in that I don't like wasting my time nor other people's time at work.
 Many musicians seem to look forward more to the goofing-around and deliberately not taking things seriously than they do to the gig, and taking pride in their work.
-Some people never outgrow that junior-high locker room humor.
-We're all clever and funny and witty, but if every person insists on adding their comic contribution it wastes time.
+Some musicians never outgrow that junior-high locker room humor.
+We're all clever and funny and witty, but if every person insists on always adding their comic contribution it wastes time.
 Save it for the right moment.
 When I walked into the building to do 'The 12' it was an awesome feeling because I knew that everyone was serious about what was going on.
 Whether it was a rehearsal or performance, our time was respected and that felt great.
 No doubt about it, we had many laughs and fun times socializing after the shows!

 Okay dear readers we have come a long way!
 All that remains now is Day #10 of this challenge.